KaidenWilliams/startup/README.md

 Connection object is created that contains ws (websocket connection) and bool property set to alive

 Server sends pings every 10 seconds to check if client is still there, if it doesn't respond with pong in time it means that they are no longer there and the connection is killed.
+.

+.

+Services Startup Notes:

+index.js not normally imported into html files, instead used as entry point for Node.Js application, contains code that sets up and configures application, other JS files can import and use that code.